Secretary of State Blinken grilled by Congress over Afghanistan exit

 - Published

-Top US diplomat Antony Blinken has defended the chaotic US withdrawal from Afghanistan as he began his testimony before members of Congress.
+Secretary of State Antony Blinken has defended the chaotic US withdrawal from Afghanistan as he was grilled by members of the US Congress.

-The Secretary of State is facing criticism over the exit, especially over the Americans and allies left behind.
+The top US diplomat is facing criticism over the exit, especially over the Americans and allies left behind.

-Republicans characterised it as a humiliating loss to the Taliban, while Democrats have shifted focus onto pull-out negotiations that had been set by the Trump administration.
+Republicans describe the exit as a humiliating loss to the Taliban.
+Democrats have focused on negotiations that had been set by Donald Trump.

-He is the first official to go before Congress since the exit.
+Mr Blinken is the first official to go before Congress since the exit.

-"We inherited a deadline, not a plan," said Mr Blinken, defending the withdrawal.
+"We inherited a deadline, not a plan," said Mr Blinken, referring to Mr Trump's previous agreement with the Taliban to withdraw US troops by 1 May 2021.

 The Biden administration has faced widespread criticism - at home and among allies - over the abrupt manner of the US withdrawal, which led to the unexpected collapse of the Afghan security forces that US troops had trained and funded for years.